fr1j0/Configlobal/README.md

 # grunt-configlobal

-> Reads config json file, creates global vars from its content and injects it into a target bundle.
+> Reads config json file, creates global object from its content and injects it into a target bundle.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`